 Surgeons in Duke’s nationally ranked orthopaedic center perform hundreds of knee replacement surgeries each year.
-We have the expertise to get you back to your normal routine faster.
+Our specialists in Raleigh and Durham have the expertise to get you back to your normal routine faster.
 Our orthopaedic surgeons develop and refine techniques for partial knee replacement and total knee replacement surgeries, including minimally invasive knee replacement options.
 We offer you the best care possible including less risk of complications and a decreased likelihood of needing additional surgery down the road.

 Lasting results for knee replacement surgery

 When painful, stiff knees don’t respond to conservative measures like physical therapy and medication, you need a more permanent solution.
 Our goal is to relieve you of the painful symptoms associated with osteoarthritis, rheumatoid arthritis or post traumatic arthritis, and restore you to an active lifestyle.
 If you need a knee replacement, we offer a variety of options with demonstrated success.
 During the past 25 years, our orthopaedic surgeons have seen greater than 90 percent success with the original artificial knee we implanted.
 We have the expertise and technology to give you lasting results and a great patient experience.

 Choose Duke Orthopaedics for your knee replacement surgery because we offer:

 - Emerging techniques, better results.
 Our orthopaedic surgeons were early adopters of important new technologies like patient-specific, computer-assisted and minimally invasive knee replacements.
 These techniques offer greater precision in placing the artificial knee and benefits like a shorter hospital stay and a faster recovery.